 - Do not worry about this sauce being spicy.
 The ginger gives amazing ginger flavor, but it is not spicy at all.
 The lemon juice, almond butter and agave all balance it out like a dream.
 My daughter LOVED the sauce!

 - I'd suggest making the sauce early in the day or the day before.
 While it's not totally necessary, it does thicken as it sits.
 But it's delicious immediately.

 - Preheat the oven to 425°F and line a pan with parchment paper.

 Trim the ends off of each asparagus about 2-3 inches.
 Place on the pan spread out evenly.
-Squeeze 1/4 of of a lemon over the asparagus.
+Squeeze the juice of 1/4 of a lemon over the asparagus.
 Season with salt and pepper.

 Bake for 8-9 minutes until fork tender, but still firm.
 You don't want them overcooked and limp, but not raw either.
 Depending on the thickness of the spears, time may need adjustment by a minute or so.

 While the asparagus is roasting, make the sauce (if you haven't already done so).
 Add the water, lemon juice, almond butter, ginger, agave, garlic, turmeric, salt & pepper to a food processor or a Vitamix, if you have one.
 Either will work fine.
 For the ginger, you want to make sure you get the right amount, so weigh after peeling.
 I basically grated a large piece of fresh ginger over a bowl and then measured.